bevacqua/woofmark/readme.markdown

   // endpoint where the images will be uploaded to, required
   url: '/uploads',

+  // optional additional form submission data, passed to bureaucracy
+  formData: { description: 'A new image' },

   // optional text describing the kind of files that can be uploaded
   restriction: 'GIF, JPG, and PNG images',